 Pros and cons of a low histamine diet

-Low-histamine diets can be extremely restrictive and, over the long run, may lead to malnutrition.
+Low-histamine diets can be extremely restrictive and, in the long run, may lead to malnutrition.
 There’s no evidence that a strict low-histamine diet will improve your quality of life in the long term.

 In most cases, making dietary changes, as well as taking anti-histamines or enzyme supplements, helps to manage symptoms within a few weeks.

-People managing histamine intolerance will also need to avoid or limit the use of any potential problematic medications known to trigger histamine release.
-This many mean working with your doctor to reduce dosages or find alternatives.
+People managing histamine intolerance will also need to avoid or limit the use of any potentially problematic medications known to trigger histamine release.
+This may mean working with your doctor to reduce dosages or find alternatives.

 Don’t forget about your gut health either.
 Common foods, medications, alcohol, and gut disorders can reduce DAO activity or cause similar symptoms.
 Take an integrative approach.

 Focusing on fresh, non-packaged or prepared foods more often is a good way to avoid excess histamines, as well as, limiting those foods you’ve found to be a challenge.